 - Soak the leaves in cold water for 30 minutes, drain and pat dry.

-- Put the chopped garlic, grated beetroot, radicchio, chopped walnuts and a pinch of salt into the blender.
+- Put the chopped garlic, grated beetroot, radicchio, chopped walnuts and a pinch of salt into a blender or food processor.

-- Pulse until the contents are quite small then add the parmesan and oil.
+- Pulse until the contents are quite small then add the parmigiano and olive oil.

 - Pulse everything together a couple more times.

 - If the pesto is too thick, dilute it with a little water or more olive oil.

 - Serve with pasta, as a dip or on bruschetta